Pediatric Gastroenterology & Nutrition

 Transition of Care to Adult Gastroenterology

-If your child has a chronic condition, such as IBD, celiac disease, cystic fibrosis or inherited liver disease, they will transition to an adult gastroenterologist when they turn 18.
+If your child has a chronic condition, such as IBD, celiac disease, cystic fibrosis or inherited liver disease, they will transition to an adult gastroenterologist after they turn 18.
 We share information and coordinate closely with your child’s new provider to ensure a smooth transition.
 Many patients choose a UVM Health gastroenterologist for adult GI care.

 Locations near you